-So let us say we have an arbitrary non-linearity, so why T is some A0 + A1 X1T, so XT, XT is the input A2X2T some nth order non-linearity in the channel.
-Now what will happen I will be launching FM signal, so FM signal that means my XT should be a cos ω CT + KF integration - ∞ to T M α D α , so whatever discussion we are doing that is equally valid for FM as well as PM right.
+So let us try to appreciate that so let us say we have an arbitrary non-linearity so yt is some a0 +a1x1t sorry xt is the input a2 $x^2t$ some order non-linearity in the channel now what will happen I will be launching FM signal so FM signal that means my xt should be A cos $\omega$ ct+Kf $\int$ - $\infty$ to t m $\alpha$ d $\alpha$ to whatever discussion we are doing that is equally valid for FM as well as p.m. right.

-So both are equivalent that that is something we have proven instead of integration you will be putting just empty over here okay.
-So if I just put this XT what will be my YT there is something we have just done for our direct modulation right.
-So what will happen if I just put it over here I will be just seeing something like C0 + C1 into sorry, cos of course this A can be taken inside C so do not worry about that.
+So both are equivalent that that is something we have proven instead of integration you will be putting just empty over here okay so if I just put this xt what will be my yt there is something we have just done for our direct modulation right so what will happen if I just put it over here I will be just seeing something like C0 +C1 x sorry cos of course this A can be taken inside C so do not worry about that so it should be $\cos \omega ct + Kf - \int t m \alpha d \alpha + \cos C2 \cos 2 \omega ct + Kf 2 Kf and so on up to a nth term but what has happened.$

-So it should be $\cos \omega \text{ CT} + \text{KF} - \infty$ to T M α D α + $\cos \text{ C} 2 \cos 2 \omega$ CT plus KF2KF and so on, up to a next term, but what has happened.
-Now this FM modulated thing after it passes through this particular channel will probably get all these extra higher terms and I my receiver what generally that will have at the means at the front end of receiver we have already talked about that it wants to neglect the effect of noise.

-So it will have a band pass filter where that band pass filter will be centered at Ω C and the band will be just FM that, so if I just pass it through that band pass filter these things all will be neglected.
-So all those higher frequency term where this is getting contaminated, because the frequency deviation is getting twice, thrice and all those things they will be all canceled out, what will happen I will only have this particular thing.
+Now this FM modulated thing after it passes through this particular channel will probably get all these extra higher terms and I my receiver what generally that will have at the means at the front end of receiver we have already talked about that it wants to neglect the effect of noise so it will have a band pass filter where that band pass filter will be centered at $\omega c$ and the band will be just FM band so if I just pass it through that band pass filter these things all will be neglected so all those higher frequency term where this is getting contaminated because the frequency deviation is getting twice thrice and all those things.

-So even if I have channel non-linearity I do not bother about it, because FM automatically due to that band pass filter will cancel out that effect of non-linearity and it will get pure FM modulated signal even after passing through a nonlinear channel.
-So that is a very big advantage which FM has or FM has that age over amplitude modulated signal, because in amplitude modulated signal if you multiply it that M2 T term will be coming out.
+They will be all canceled out what will happen I will only have this particular thing so even if I have channel non-linearity I do not bother about it because FM automatically due to that band pass filter will cancel out that effect of non-linearity and it will get pure FM modulated signal even after passing through a nonlinear channel so that is a very big advantage which FM has or FM has that age over amplitude modulated signal because in amplitude modulated signal if you multiply it that m2t term will be coming out because it is in the amplitude.